flylo/easy-python-ml/README.md

-# easy-python-ml:0.0.1
+# easy-python-ml:0.0.3
-Repository to provide simple model deployment that can be run as either a pipeline or an interactive notebook on GCP.
+Quickly and easily spin up a notebook server in GCP.

+This repository includes utility functions for reading data from Google Cloud Storage.

 ## Pre-Requisites